Coursera home page

 One of the biggest differences between Udemy and Coursera is that unlike Coursera (and EdX and Udacity), they do not rely on partnerships with universities and companies to provide their material.
 As a result, almost anyone can put together an online course to teach on Udemy and they can teach on almost any topic.

-Another difference is Udemy does not tend to offer courses that count toward a university degree.
+Another difference is that Udemy does not offer courses that count toward a university degree.
 However, some of their courses may count towards a skilled trade certification.

 Udemy offers courses in business, marketing, design, development, IT, programming, software, tech, teaching, productivity, language, music, arts, photography, health, lifestyle, hobbies, and much more.